 If you suffer from varicose veins that cause pain or irritation, there are steps that you can take to remedy the problem.
-Even if your vein disease is not causing major medical issues, your doctor may recommend medical procedures based on your condition to either improve the appearance of the veins or to reduce pain and other symptoms, and decrease the risk of worsening vein disease.
+Even if your vein disease is not causing major medical issues, your doctor may recommend medical procedures based on your condition to reduce pain and other symptoms, and decrease the risk of worsening vein disease.

 Varicose veins are associated with various factors that can increase the risk for developing them, such as aging, pregnancy, being overweight, having a family history of varicose veins, having had some leg trauma as well as a lack of movement or little activity to the legs.

-If you have conditions such as DVT, treatment options may include being prescribed medicine to ease the pain and any inflammation; breaking up existing blood clots and taking blood thinners to prevent new ones from forming.
+If you have conditions such as DVT, treatment options may include being prescribed medicine to ease the pain and any inflammation; extracting the existing blood clots and taking blood thinners to prevent new ones from forming.

 Treatment for varicose veins that are associated with more serious disorders, such as those previously indicated above, or other conditions such as chronic venous insufficiency, requires both compression therapy and ongoing management with a medical professional.
-This may improve the blood flow systems, however, it will not alleviate or cure the condition.
-The best way to eliminate this problem is with surgery.
-(If you are considering varicose vein treatment in Utah, Red Sands Vein & Laser offers several state-of-the-art procedural options.)
+This may improve the blood flow, however, it will not alleviate or cure the condition.
+The best way to eliminate this problem is with minimally invasive treatment.
+(If you are considering varicose vein treatment in Utah, Red Sands Vein & Vascular offers comprehensive state-of-the-art procedural options.)
 All procedures are performed by board certified physicians.

 Your doctor may alternatively recommend that you make some minor lifestyle changes to address varicose veins that don’t cause major medical issues.
 This might include:

 - Apply moist heat to the area that has been affected

 - Take breaks and/or stretch during long car or plane trips